-Financial statements and the Annual Report for the year 2011
+Financial statements and the Annual Report for the year 2012

-We, Aleksandr Smagin, the General Director, and Audrius Statulevičius, the Finance Director, hereby confirm that, to the best of our knowledge, the financial statements for the year 2011 prepared in accordance with IFRS, as adopted by the European Union, give a true and fair view of the assets, liabilities, financial position and profit or loss of AB Pieno Žvaigždės.
-The annual report for the year 2011 includes a fair review of the development and performance of the business, the position of the Issuer together with the description of major risks and contingencies incurred by the Issuer.
+We, Aleksandr Smagin, the General Director, and Ramutė Plaušinienė, the Chief accountant, hereby confirm that, to the best of our knowledge, the financial statements have been prepared in accordance with IFRS, as adopted by the European Union, and give a true and fair view of the assets, liabilities, financial position and profit or loss of AB Pieno Žvaigždės.
+The annual report includes a fair review of the development and performance of the business, the position of the Issuer together with the description of major risks and contingencies incurred by the Issuer.

+General Director

-General Director Aleksandr Smagin
+Aleksandr Smagin